-While you can’t really hold a conversation with the site, you can ask questions like “how can I fall asleep?” and “how did you meet your partner?” to get answers that make sense.
-Type your prompt, then press Go to see the results, which you can filter by literary genre if needed.
+While you can’t really hold a conversation with the site, you can ask questions like “How can I fall asleep?” and “How did you meet your partner?” to get answers that generally make sense.
+Type your prompt, then press Go to see the results, and you can filter by literary genre if needed.

-At this stage, AI can’t really finish novels or even news articles, but given enough data and refinement, these are certainly possible uses for it in the future.
-We might even be able to complete famously unfinished literary works as the original authors would have done.
+At this stage, AI can’t really finish novels, or even news articles, but given enough data and refinement, these may be possible uses for it in the future.

 As the name suggests, Pix2Pix is an AI image generator that takes one picture and turns it into another.
 In this case, the tool shows you a photograph based on something you’ve doodled.

-Scroll down the page and you’ll see there are four different examples to have a go with: Cats, buildings, shoes, and handbags.
+Scroll down the page and you’ll see there are four different examples to try out: cats, buildings, shoes, and handbags.
 Sketch out your drawing in the window on the left, and click Process to see what the AI makes of it.